What determines whether my property is served using overhead or underground lines?

 When do I pay for service?

 You will need to pay a $5 membership fee (same as when the Cooperative was formed in 1937) and a $350 new service fee (if applicable) when you submit your membership application.
 Payments on your monthly billing statements are due upon receipt (net 15 days).
 At the discretion of the Cooperative, delinquent accounts may be subject to disconnection.
 There is a charge to re-connect service.
 The Cooperative accepts payments in cash, check or credit card (Visa, MasterCard, Discover).
 An afterhours drop-box is located on the east side of the Cooperative parking lot in Hammond.
 Credit card payments are accepted over the phone by calling the office at 715-796-7000.
+Restrictions may apply.
 Members may also sign-up for online bill pay by Bill4U.

 I need an electrician to do some work in my home/business.
 Can St. Croix Electric Cooperative send someone?